-From 1946, the Lee leather Back Patch has the wavy Lee brand logo.
+From 1946, the Lee leather patch on the waistband has the wavy brand brand logo.
 This custom font was created to symbolize a steer’s twitch when branded with a hot iron and represents another nod to the brand’s cowboy roots.
-Learn more about the brand Lee Cowboy jeans here.
+Learn more about the original Lee Cowboy jeans here.

-1944 saw the introduction of the ‘Lazy S’ decorative stitching on the back pockets.
+In 1944, the introduction of the ‘Lazy S’ decorative stitching was made on the back pockets.
 Unique to Lee, it is also known as the ‘longhorn-stitch’ due to the shape created when a rider is sat on the back of his or her cattle.
 More historical facts on a genuine 1940s pair here.

 The ‘Cross Tacks’ on the back pockets are a clever replacement for traditional metal rivets, which can scratch or mar saddles, furniture or upholstery.

 Zig Zag Stitching